Charter Terms and Conditions

 General Terms and Conditions

-Boatbookings acts as an agent between you, the client, and the Owner ('the Owner”) of the yacht.
+Boatbookings acts as a broker between you, the client, and the Owner ('the Owner”) of the yacht.
 This means that your contract is always entered into directly with the Owner and not with Boatbookings.
-This is a similar relationship that you may have with a travel agent, who acts as an agent for an airline or hotel.
-We are entitled to issue charter contracts for all our Owners and also to receive payments on their behalf.
 All specifications and other information given by us are provided in good faith and with the authority of the Owner or their duly authorised representative.
 On the charter of a yacht the specifications and pictures provided by us are supplied in good faith and with the knowledge of the Owner or the Owner’s duly authorised representative.
 We give no warranty or guarantee as to the accuracy of any information supplied or as to the physical or mechanical condition of any yacht chartered or as to the competence of our principals or their representatives abroad.

 The Booking Process